Laura Fuentes

 Hi Jenn, I’ve updated the recipe card to reflect the nutritional information.
 Enjoy!

-Shirley Bernard
+3. Shirley Bernard says

 hello, I made these brownies using coconut oil and protein powder it did not come out as fudgy despite only baking for 30 minutes.
 I think it was even a little dry , should I have added more liquid.